112-year-old Japanese recognized as world's oldest living man | The Japan Times

 “I look up to my father, no matter his age,” said Watanabe’s daughter Teruko Takahashi, 78.

-Watanabe was recognized as the oldest living man after the previous holder of the title, Masazo Nonaka, who live in Hokkaido, died Jan.
-20, 2019, aged 113.
+Watanabe was recognized as the oldest living man after the previous holder of the title, Masazo Nonaka, who lived in Hokkaido, died Jan.
+20, 2019, at age 113.

 Born to a family of farmers in Joetsu, Watanabe moved to Taiwan at the age of 20 and spent 18 years there.
 He returned to Japan after World War II and worked as a civil servant in his hometown until his retirement.

-Japan is one of the world’s top countries for longevity.
-Kane Tanaka, a 117-year-old Japanese resident of Fukuoka Prefecture, is recognized by Guinness World Records as the world’s oldest living person following the death in July 2018 of another Japanese woman, Chiyo Miyako from Kanagawa Prefecture, at 117.
+Japanese are known to live long lives.
+Kane Tanaka, a 117-year-old resident of Fukuoka Prefecture, is recognized by Guinness World Records as the world’s oldest living person following the death in July 2018 of another Japanese woman, Chiyo Miyako from Kanagawa Prefecture, at 117.